hwajin-me/hs-price-tracker/README.md

    - Click on Integrations.
    - Click on the three dots in the top right corner.
    - Click on Custom repositories.
-   - Add the URL of this repository:
+   - Add the URL of this repository
-2. Add Entry

 ## Manual

 You can add entity to your system by configure button in the integrations page.
 Upsert Item page requires URL of the product page which you want to track.

+### Add e-commerce platform

+1. Go to the integrations page in Home Assistant.
+2. Click on the `Add Integration` button.
+3. Search for `E-Commerce Price Tracker`.
+4. Click on the integration and configure it.
+5. Click on the `Submit` button.

+### Add product

+1. Click `Configure` button in the integration page.
+2. Click on the `Add entity` button.
+Some provider may require device id.
+3. Fill the form and click on the `Submit` button.

 ### Configurations